What does Ben do? What are his powers?

 In exchange for more powers and control over local budgets, the Tees Valley agreed to elect a Mayor who would act as a single point of accountability – to both local people and central government.

 Devolution means having more control over how and where we spend the money we have.
-It means we can design services and find ways of working that better meet the needs of the Tees Valley and the people that live, work and invest here.
+It means we can design projects and find ways of working that better meet the needs of the Tees Valley and the people that live, work and invest here.
 It also means we can boost our economy and reinvest money back into the region to where it is needed most.

 Ben is able to make some decisions independently, but others involve consultation with, and approval of, all five leaders of our local councils in the Tees Valley.
 Some decisions need unanimous support, others need a majority.